 Suppose you find yourself on an elevator with a senior executive and courageously decide this is your opportunity to convince him to integrate sustainability into his core business strategies.
 How would you open the conversation?
 When he throws objections at you, how will you respond?
 Using proven techniques described in his book, The Next Sustainability Wave, Bob will prepare you for an “elevator speech” sales call on a skeptical senior executive so that when the elevator doors open you have converted his skepticism to excited curiosity and he invites you to continue the conversation in his office.
 By the end of this 2-hour workshop, sustainability champions will be able to describe at least three likely objections to sustainability initiatives from senior managers who do not yet “get it” on sustainability, and describe several effective ways to confidently and graciously handle each objection.

-How would we recognize a truly sustainable company if we saw one?
-This question is more relevant to important stakeholders today than it was five years ago.
-Accountability for supply chain conditions, resource scarcities, ecosystem destruction, climate disruption, and new levels of transparency forced by social media are introducing new risks and opportunities into the game of business.
+How would we recognize a sustainable future-fit company if we saw one?
+This question is more relevant to stakeholders today than it was five years ago.
+Accountability for supply chain conditions, resource scarcities, ecosystem destruction, climate destabilization, and new levels of transparency forced by social media are introducing new risks and opportunities into the game of business.
 Would a truly sustainable enterprise be better positioned to thrive in the emerging “Capitalism 2.0” economy?
-Bob will outline his suggested environmental, social, and governance (ESG) criteria for a Gold Standard for a truly sustainable enterprise; provide an update on global efforts to collaboratively define the standard’s principles, issues, indicators, and metrics; and show how companies that embrace the sustainability journey can achieve greater bottom-line profitability and resilience―that is, it will be fit for the future.
+Bob will outline his suggested environmental, social, and governance (ESG) criteria for a sustainable future-fit enterprise; provide insights into the science that underpins the benchmark goals for the key performance indicators (KPIs), and show how a company that reaches the destination on its sustainability journey can achieve greater bottom-line profitability and resilience―that is, it will be fit for the future.

 Conference organizers are encouraged to tune the above generic titles and descriptions to their audiences, or create composites of them that better suit their event’s theme and objectives.

-The Talk Options button above provides an overview of Bob’s five-level speaking fee schedule.
+The Fee Schedule button above provides an overview of Bob’s five-level speaking fee schedule.

 The Interviews button above provides further insights into Bob’s thinking, including many of the ideas expressed in his presentations.